-Writing Unity URP Shaders with Code Part 1: The Graphics Pipeline and You
+The Graphics Pipeline and You: Writing Unity URP Shaders with Code Part 1

 Hi, I’m Ned, and I make games!
 Would you like to start writing shaders but don’t know where to start?
 Or, have you encountered a limitation of URP’s Shader Graph you need to overcome?
 In this tutorial series, I’ll walk you through writing a fully featured, general purpose shader for Unity’s Universal Render Pipeline — exclusively in code.

 This tutorial is broken into nine sections, outlined below.
 You’re reading the first part, where I introduce shaders and how to write them.
 As I publish future sections, I will update this page with links!
-You can also subscribe here to receive a notification when I finish part two.
+You can also subscribe here to receive a notification when I finish another part.

 - Introduction to shaders: simple unlit shaders with textures.